KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_020_Skins.md

   "nodes" : [
    ...
    {
-    "children" : [ 2 ],
+    "children" : [ 2 ]
-    "translation" : [ 0.0, 1.0, 0.0 ]
    },
    {
+    "translation" : [ 0.0, 1.0, 0.0 ],
     "rotation" : [ 0.0, 0.0, 0.0, 1.0 ]
    }
   ],

 ```

-The first joint node has a `translation` property, defining a translation about 1.0 along the y-axis.
-The second joint node has a `rotation` property that initially describes a rotation about 0 degrees (thus, no rotation at all).
+The first joint node is located at the origin, and does not contain any transformations.
+The second node has a `translation` property, defining a translation about 1.0 along the y-axis, and a `rotation` property that initially describes a rotation about 0 degrees (thus, no rotation at all).
 This rotation will later be changed by the animation to let the skeleton bend left and right and show the effect of the vertex skinning.

 ## The skin